Long-Range Pairing in the Kitaev Model: Krylov Subspace Signatures: Conclusion and Outlook

 \section{Conclusion and Outlook}

+This work establishes two central results.
+First, in the hopping-pairing-balanced short-range Kitaev chain ($\Delta=t$), the single-particle Krylov recursion seeded with the boundary Majorana $\gamma_1$ can be solved exactly: for every recursion depth $n$ and every system size $N$, the Lanczos coefficients satisfy $b_{2n-1}=|\mu|$, $b_{2n}=2|t|$, and $a_n=0$ (Appendix~\ref{app:srk_exact}).
+The corresponding staggering parameter $\eta_n\equiv\ln(b_{2n-1}/b_{2n})$ is therefore exactly constant, and its sign is an exact topological order parameter: $\eta<0$ if and only if $|\mu|<2|t|$ (topological phase with Majorana zero modes), while $\eta>0$ if and only if $|\mu|>2|t|$ (trivial phase).
+Thus Kitaev's phase boundary is recovered from a purely Krylov-recursion argument, without invoking winding numbers, band topology, or bulk-gap closure.

-This work establishes that Krylov subspace diagnostics extracted from operator dynamics can resolve physically distinct phases in the model for topological superconductivity, namely the long-range Kitaev chain.
-Specifically, we have demonstrated that Lanczos coefficients generated from local boundary operators provide a quantitative diagnostic of whether the lowest excitation gap in the long-range Kitaev chain is controlled by boundary-localized or bulk-extended modes.
-This finding challenges the prevailing expectation that Lanczos data in quadratic fermionic systems are trivial or featureless, and it shifts attention toward using Krylov diagnostics as probes of how low-energy excitations are localized along the chain and how the excitation gap is controlled by edge versus bulk degrees of freedom.
-The key technical advance enabling this result is an exact single-particle formulation of the operator Lanczos algorithm that achieves machine precision for chains containing hundreds of sites where the model considered is particularly well-conditioned for large recursion depth (also see Appendix~\ref{app:alg_numerical_stability}).
+Second, in the long-range Kitaev chain at $\epsilon=-0.2$, this exact flat short-range structure is deformed, but its physical content survives.
+We show that Lanczos coefficients generated from a local boundary seed provide a quantitative diagnostic of whether the lowest excitation gap is controlled by boundary-localized or bulk-extended modes across the full $(\theta,\alpha)$ phase diagram.
+The key observable is the sign structure of the Krylov staggering parameter $\eta_n$: robust sign changes correlate with edge-dominated low-energy physics, while fixed sign correlates with bulk-dominated regimes.
+This demonstrates that Lanczos data in quadratic fermionic systems are not merely trivial or featureless, but can encode sharp information about topology, localization, and the spatial origin of the excitation gap.
+Both results are enabled by an exact single-particle formulation of the operator Lanczos algorithm as derived in this work, which reduces the recursion from exponentially large operator space to a finite-dimensional linear problem and yields machine-precision data for chains of hundreds of sites.